 Merck (MRK) Gains But Lags Market: What You Should Know

-Heading into today, shares of the pharmaceutical company had gained 2.99% over the past month, outpacing the Medical sector's loss of 2.71% and the S&P 500's loss of 0.39% in that time.
+Heading into today, shares of the pharmaceutical company had lost 0.71% over the past month, lagging the Medical sector's of 0% and the S&P 500's gain of 0.49% in that time.

 Wall Street will be looking for positivity from MRK as it approaches its next earnings report date.
-In that report, analysts expect MRK to post earnings of $1.42 per share.
-This would mark a year-over-year decline of 5.96%.
-Meanwhile, our latest consensus estimate is calling for revenue of $12.02 billion, down 3.02% from the prior-year quarter.
+The company is expected to report EPS of $1.45, down 3.97% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $12.01 billion, down 3.12% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for MRK.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for MRK.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.19% lower.
-MRK currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.21% lower.
+MRK is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, MRK is currently trading at a Forward P/E ratio of 14.63.
-Its industry sports an average Forward P/E of 14.63, so we one might conclude that MRK is trading at a no noticeable deviation comparatively.
+Looking at its valuation, MRK is holding a Forward P/E ratio of 14.78.
+Its industry sports an average Forward P/E of 14.89, so we one might conclude that MRK is trading at a discount comparatively.

-Meanwhile, MRK's PEG ratio is currently 2.17.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.02 as of yesterday's close.
+Meanwhile, MRK's PEG ratio is currently 2.19.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.06 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 127, which puts it in the top 50% of all 250+ industries.
+This group has a Zacks Industry Rank of 126, putting it in the top 50% of all 250+ industries.

 Click to get this free report